 The value of loans in Brazil decreased by 0.1% over a month to BRL 5.363 trillion in April 2023, following an upwardly revised 0.8% rise in the prior month and defying market expectations of a 0.9% increase.
 Bank lending for businesses fell by 0.6% in April to BRL 2.087 trillion, while credit to individuals saw a slight increase of 0.2% to BRL 3.277 trillion.
 Compared to the same month of the previous year, total credit rose by 11.1% in April, slowing down compared to the expansion of 12.1% in the previous month.
 Meanwhile, a broad measure of default rates for non-earmarked credit in Brazil, encompassing both individuals and businesses, rose to 4.7% in April from 4.5% in March, marking the highest level since March 2018. source: Banco Central do Brasil

 Loan Growth in Brazil averaged 1.02 percent from 2007 until 2023, reaching an all time high of 3.70 percent in September of 2008 and a record low of -1.00 percent in January of 2017.
 This page provides the latest reported value for - Brazil Loan Growth - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Brazil Loan Growth - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Loan Growth in Brazil is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Loan Growth in Brazil to stand at 0.30 in 12 months time.
-In the long-term, the Brazil Loan Growth is projected to trend around 0.50 percent in 2020, according to our econometric models.
+Loan Growth in Brazil is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Brazil Loan Growth is projected to trend around 2.00 percent in 2024, according to our econometric models.